MaryAkindutire/Unicorn-Data-Analysis/README.md

 # Unicorn-Data-Analysis
-A collection of the the SQL queries used to analyze the Unicorn data set on Kaggle
+A collection of the SQL queries used to analyze the Unicorn data set on Kaggle